 To get around this I hacked my own project before I even built anything.
 As I mentioned previously, the cards have a UID which is a feature from their RFID origins.
 I coded a proof-of-concept that read the 7-byte UID and printed it to the terminal.
 Later, this was turned into a jumper-enabled mode that prints the UIDs as a C header file.
 When the 500 cards arrived it only took me about 10 minutes to scan all of them, save the output as a header file, and write it back to the Arduino as a lookup table to ensure that each card could be used just once for voting.

 To save space in EEPROM I used a bit-packed array to track the tokens.
-When the card is read, the lookup table is searched for a matching UID.
-The index at which it is found is then used as the "address" in...Read more »
+When the card is read, the lookup table is searched...Read more »